 Often, their emotions can run the whole gamut of feelings for survivors of childhood trauma.
 It is standard for them to experience many of these feelings in a short period.

-If you score high on an adverse childhood trauma test, you may be at higher risk for various mental health conditions as well.
+If you score high on an adverse childhood trauma test, you may be at higher risk for various behavioral health conditions as well.
 Depression and substance abuse are widespread among survivors.

 In addition, many adults who experienced trauma struggle with PTSD, self-harm, anxiety, depression, and suicidal tendencies.